JoDehli/PyLoxone/README.md

 designation.
 An automatic match is displayed as the current dropdown value and can be overridden, explicitly disabled, or restored to automatic mode.

-Mapped LoxAPP controls remain the canonical Home Assistant entities and are attached to the physical device.
-The hardware layer does not create a second position or vibration entity for an assigned control.
+Mapped LoxAPP controls remain the canonical entities for the exact position and vibration values and are attached to the physical device.
+The exact position is shown as `closed`, `tilted`, or `open`, with a matching state icon.
 If no matching LoxAPP control exists, a polled fallback entity is created instead.

+Each handle also has one native Home Assistant window entity.
+It is closed only when the exact position is `closed`; both `tilted` and `open` count as an open window for alarms, area targeting, voice assistants, and window automations.
+Its `window_position` attribute retains the exact three-state value.
+This semantic projection uses the same coordinator data and does not add another request to the Miniserver.

 ### Update mechanisms